A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 The simulations also allow us to find what fraction of events are recovered as a function of different input parameters.
 We show the number of events and the number of triggered events, for different parameters, in Figure~\ref{fig: efficiency fractions}.
 The red line in each plot represents the fraction of events recovered.
 As expected, events are preferentially detected at high occulter radius $r$, but at low stellar radius $R_\star$, velocity $v$ and impact parameter $b$.

 To calculate the histograms in Figure~\ref{fig: efficiency fractions} we summed all events that fit a particular bin for the relevant parameter, with a mix of the other occultation parameters and stellar properties (marginalizing over the other parameters).
-For example, each bin in the occulter radius distribution includes events generated with randomly chosen impact parameters, velocities, stellar radii and photometric $S/N$ values.
-For most of the parameters, this mix forms a representative sample of our data.
-The impact parameter and velocity were chosen randomly from a uniform distribution.
-The stellar sizes and the photometric $S/N$ were chosen using the actual measured properties of the star that was used for each simulated event.
-Since the simulations are based on tens of nights observing different fields, the mix of stellar properties is fairly representative.
+To increase the detection rate and highlight only the effects of changing one parameter at a time, we apply some pre-selection rules on the events that would be marginalized in each histogram.
+The rules are $r\geq 1$\,FSU, $R_\star\leq 1$\,FSU, $b\leq 1$\,FSU, and $v\leq 20$\,FSU\,s$^{-1}$.
+For each histogram we skipped the rule for the free parameter and used the remaining three criteria for selecting the events to plot.
+For example, each bin in the occulter radius distribution includes events generated with randomly chosen impact parameters with $b\leq 1$\,FSU, randomly chosen velocities with $v\leq 20$\,FSU\,s$^{-1}$, and stellar radii and photometric $S/N$ values of real star observations in our dataset, but with $R_\star\leq 1$\,FSU.
+For the remaining histograms we limited $r\geq 1$\,FSU.
 The occulter radius for simulated events was chosen randomly from a power-law distribution: $dN/dr\propto r^{-3.5}$, which is not necessarily the best estimate for the true KBO distribution, but provides a good approximation that generates more shallow events and few deep events, making sure we get sufficient events for a good statistical sample of triggered events in all size bins.
 The specific distribution of occulter sizes has no effect when calculating the detection efficiency as a function of occulter radius, since in that case we calculate the efficiency for each size bin separately.